|

 Here are a few places to stay in Montmartre that caught our eye.

-Hôtel des Arts Montmartre: A Great Value in a great location
+Hôtel des Arts Montmartre: A Great Value in a Great Location

 First of all, I like that this is a family-owned hotel in a city full of chain hotels.
 The hotel was first opened in 1901, but the current family took over in the 1960’s, and has run it ever since.